Hennepin History Museum Is Seeking New Board Members

 Mission and Vision

-Hennepin History Museum brings the diverse history of people in Hennepin County to life.
+Hennepin History Museum is important to our community because it brings the diverse history of people in Hennepin County to life.
 We help people understand their world through an exploration of local history with exhibits, public programs, a magazine, and a public research library.
+We are proud to be the custodians of a beautiful historic building and grounds, which has both opportunities and challenges.

-The organization is currently about half-way through its current Strategic Plan, with a focus on two main goals: expanding our constituency, both through increased use of our facilities and services and through a broadened donor base; and developing a long-range facility plan to meet the current and future needs of the organization.
-By the time the current plan expires, we will have a dynamic new vision for the organization that will guide our growth for the next 10-20 years.
+The organization is currently nearing the end of its current Strategic Plan, and a major focus in 2022 will be creating a new 3 year plan to guide our future work.
+Part of that process will be a close analysis of the mission, vision, and values as well as the current two main goals: expanding our constituency, both through increased use of our facilities and services and through a broadened donor base; and developing a long-range facility plan to meet the current and future needs of the organization.

-We are excited to be participating in Facing Change: Advancing Museum Board Diversity & Inclusion, a nation-wide initiative of the American Alliance of Museums.
-This work dovetails with a significant programming initiative at the staff level: to look at every facet of our work through the lens of better diversity, equity, accessibility, and inclusivity; and to focus on projects that meet the critical needs of our community today.
+Our most successful programs in the last five years have explored topics that were once little-known or overlooked, affected communities that have traditionally been excluded, and show people how events and people in the past have shaped the world we experience today.
+We strive to look at every facet of our work through the lens of better diversity, equity, accessibility, and inclusivity; and to focus on projects that meet the critical needs of our community today.
 Increasingly, the board and staff have come to understand that this work, when done well, will be integral to the success of our strategic goals.

-The next recruiting cycle will be in the spring of 2022, but we welcome inquiries at any time.
 The board is a group of community members that share a common passion for this organization to make history a relevant force in people’s lives, and who enjoy working together to see that passion translate into meaningful volunteer work on behalf of HHM.
+It is a thoughtful, deliberative group that partners with staff to meet the challenges and opportunities of the organization.
+And there are other new members, so you’ll be part of driving change on the board right from the beginning.

 Board members are elected for three-year terms.
-A commitment of 7-10 hours per month is recommended, with 3-4 hours per month devoted to meetings and the balance for other activities.
-Board meetings are on the second Wednesday of every month at 6:30 p.m.
+A commitment of 7-10 hours per month is recommended, with 3-4 hours per month devoted to meetings (full board meetings and at least one committee) and the balance for other activities, including fundraising and introducing friends and prospective donors to the Museum and its events.
+Board meetings are the second Wednesday of every month at 6:30 p.m.
+The board is eager to resume meetings in person as soon as conditions permit, but expects to continue hold committee meetings online for the convenience and access of members.

 Please contact Executive Director John Crippen at firstname.lastname@example.org or 612-201-6917 for more information.